 Wait time (switch latency) is very low.
 Because the switch will not store the entire frames or packets.

 From the comparison, we can draw a conclusion that the main advantage of store-and-forward switching is its high quality traffic transmission.
 While the advantage of cut-through switching is low latency.
 In most enterprise networks, switch latency difference between store-and forward and cut-through switching is negligible, for it is measured in tens of milliseconds.
 However, in some applications, network latency is a critical consideration, often more critical in financial services applications such as high frequency trading than overall network throughput.
 That’s why Cisco switches bring back cut-through Ethernet switching.
 Therefore, when buy an Ethernet switch, except for considering performance, port density and cost, Ethernet switching mode also should be taken into consideration.

 Many layer 2 switches in today’s market use store-and-forward switching mode by default to ensure a high quality data traffic transmission.
 However, store-and-forward switching and forward switching is not suitable for all applications, especially for low-latency environments like HPC (high performance computing).
 Users can configure all the interfaces to use cut-through mode instead.
-Take FS.COM S5800-48F4S 1GbE access layer switch for example.
+Take FS.com S5800-48F4S 1GbE access SFP switch for example.
 Store-and-forward switching is enabled by default for the 1GbE switch.
 To enable cut-through switching mode, here are the procedures.

 |Command or Action||Purpose|

 |Step 2||S5800-48F4S(config)# cut_through_forwarding enable (10G-40G-100G | 1G-10G-100G | 1G-10G-40G)||Enables cut-through switching mode.By default, 10G-40G-100G mode is enabled.
 1G-10G-100G and 1G-10G-40G mode also can be set.|